Last updated on Jan 16, 2018.

 To start, here’s a dashboard view of the 10 Elasticsearch metrics we’re going to discuss.

-Now, let’s dig each of the top 10 metrics one by one and see how to interpret them.
+Now, let’s dig into each of the top 10 metrics one by one and see how to interpret them.

 1. Cluster Health – Nodes and Shards